SyndicateProtocol/syndicate-appchains/documentation/testnet/README.md

 ## Hardware Requirements

-Below are the _minimum_ hardware requirements to run a readonly RPC node.
+Below are the _minimum_ hardware requirements to run an RPC node.

 CPU/Memory: